There are large range of groups and organisations within the diocese that can assist with many of the difficulties we face in life.

 Phone: 03-379 1298

-Rosary House Spiritual Life Centre provides spiritual direction, supervision for spiritual directors, retreat days, an environment for prayer and solitude, and educational programmes that promote spiritual development. \
+Rosary House Spiritual Life Centre provides for prayer and contemplation; retreats, prayer days, spiritual direction, supervision for spiritual directors, an environment for prayer and solitude; and educational programmes that promote spiritual development.

 “For my house will be called a house of prayer for all the people.”
 Is.56:7